$170 $110 Save 35%

 - Running-inspired kicks are usually made with a breathable upper as well as a flexible and lightweight yet stable sole that offers ample cushioning and reliable impact protection.

-- Basketball-inspired sneakers are distinguished for its chunky exterior that offers sufficient support.
+- Basketball-based sneakers are distinguished for its chunky exterior that offers sufficient support.
 Its heavy sole also provides stability, not to mention multi-directional traction.

 - Tennis-inspired lifestyle shoes are commonly sleek and minimally styled with adequate support.